ytetsuro/user_guide_src_ja/source/libraries/input.rst

 	.. php:method:: user_agent([$xss_clean = NULL])

-		:返り値:	User agent string or NULL if not set
+		:returns:	User agent string or NULL if not set
-		:パラメータ	bool	$xss_clean: Whether to apply XSS filtering
+		:param	bool	$xss_clean: Whether to apply XSS filtering
-		:返り値型:	mixed
+		:rtype:	mixed

 		Returns the user agent string (web browser) being used by the current user, or NULL if it's not available.